History of Westeros

 The Winds of Winter: The Battle of Ice Part 1 (mega spoilers)

 In this episode, Ashaya and Aziz are joined by guest Jeff Hartline (Wars and Politics of A Song of Ice and Fire) for this three part series on The Battle of Ice.
+Here are parts 2 and 3.

 Part 1 is dedicated to unraveling the complex political situation in the North.
 There are Houses with compelled loyalty secretly plotting revenge, while loyal armies face the winds of winter.
 Each house of note is discussed, as well as the key players from each side.